Oslo scavenger hunt and city tour

 - and more

-1.Central Station – starting point of Oslo scavenger hunt
+1.Central Station – starting point of Oslo scavenger hunt and city tour

 The Central station of Oslo holds major importance for the city because it not only is one of the largest stations in the region, but it also has some historical significance.
 It is because it was built at the end of the 20th century.